Estrogen Dominance: Are Your Hormones Imbalanced?

 - Estrogen levels are in a healthy range, while progesterone levels are decreased

 In both scenarios, there is a relative excess of estrogen compared to progesterone.
 Why do we care about this?
-We care because estrogen dominance is often the underlying explanation for MANY symptoms we ladies experience each month.
+We care because estrogen dominance is often the underlying explanation for Many symptoms we ladies experience each month.
 Not only does it cause monthly grievances, but there are long-term consequences of being estrogen dominant.
-Estrogen dominance is one of the MOST common hormonal imbalances us Naturopathic Doctors see.
+Estrogen dominance is one of the MOST common hormonal imbalances we Naturopathic Doctors see.
 Even more concerning, it appears that more and more of us are suffering from an estrogen dominant state.

 What are the Signs and Symptoms of Estrogen Dominance?